-The Foundation has created the Center for Corporate Philanthropy in response to the increasing number of corporations seeking assistance with their charitable giving.
-We provide a creative, cost-effective and tax-efficient way for businesses to invest in our community.
+Through the Center for Corporate Philanthropy, the Foundation serves a number of corporations seeking assistance with their charitable giving.
+We provide a creative, cost-effective and taxefficient way for businesses to invest in our community.
 By providing education on critical issues and by making connections with organizations of interest, we help companies meet their charitable goals.
 There are a variety of options available to corporations, including opening a Gift Fund and utilizing the Foundation's services to support a corporate foundation.